anshulsamar/anshulsamar.github.io/_technical/vae.md

 derivatives, and determine the \\(\theta\\) that maximize the likelihood under our chosen distribution.

-Because, we do not know which hidden variable corresponds to which data point, our log likelihood is \\(\sum_i log (\int P_\theta(x|z) P_\theta(z) dz)\\) and this nasty log of sums becomes difficult to work with (see mixture of gaussian reference below for an example of this).
+Because we do not know which hidden variable corresponds to which data point, our log likelihood is \\(\sum_i log (\int P_\theta(x|z) P_\theta(z) dz)\\) and this nasty log of sums becomes difficult to work with (see mixture of gaussian reference below for an example of this).

 One might suggest using the EM algorithm and the posterior distribution to iteratively estimate \\(\theta\\).
-But, to make matters worse, what if we wish to use likelihoods and posteriors that are intractable (i.e. no closed form or too computationally expensive)?
+But what if we wish to use likelihoods and posteriors that are intractable (i.e. no closed form or too computationally expensive)?
 As Kingma and Welling write, "intractabilities are quite common and appear in cases of